sara-sabr/ITStrategy/_pages/en/strategy-technology-management.md

 This investment is not driven by the IT organization but by the business needs.
 Technologies hardware component may deteriorate over time but their software components need to constantly be worked on.
 Temporary Projects become one of the many sources of requirements that inform a software product's roadmap over its life cycle.
-Product Management <a href="https://014gc.sharepoint.com/:p:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%20AND%20INITIATIVES/Product%20Management/Presentations/Pilot%20Product%20Management%20Oversight%20Framework-EMC-v4-EN.pptx?d=w94fa7388e6db445ca550d4e191c65a72&csf=1&web=1&e=WYUJvd">mitigates the risk of application obsolescence</a> by keeping them relevant and, as such, ensures ESDC Program services maintains pace of relevance with Canadian expectations.</p>
+Product Management <a href="https://014gc.sharepoint.com/:p:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%20AND%20INITIATIVES/Product%20Management/Presentations/Pilot%20Product%20Management%20Oversight%20Framework-EMC-v4-EN.pptx?d=w94fa7388e6db445ca550d4e191c65a72&csf=1&web=1&e=WYUJvd">mitigates the risk of application obsolescence</a> (ESDC only) by keeping them relevant and, as such, ensures ESDC Program services maintains pace of relevance with Canadian expectations.</p>

 <p>Adopting Product Management requires a different instrument to formalize multi-disciplinary teams outside of temporary projects between “The Business” and IT to enable the sustainment and continuously improvements of APM applications used in Programs service delivery.</p>